sebastiaanverborg/docs/source/index.md

 <aside class="notice">
 You must swap you client key with the live client key before going live.
 </aside>

-# IFrame integration

-We strongly suggest using the Kasko JS method, as this script deals with making the widget responsive.

-If you cannot use our Kasko JS please contact <a href="mailto:techsupport@kasko.io">techsupport@kasko.io</a> who will assist you with embedding the iframe directly correctly.

 # REST API